sveinpg/build-your-own-react/README.md

 ## <a name="reconciliation"></a> Reconciliation

-Different renderes such as ReactDOM and React Native shares a lot of logic.
+Different renderers such as ReactDOM and React Native shares a lot of logic.
 Rendering, custom components, state, lifecycle methods and refs should work consistently across platforms.

 When you use React you can think of the `render()` method as creating a tree of React elements.
 If props or state is changed, the `render()` method will return a different tree.
 The reconciler then needs to figure out how to effectively update the UI to match the most recent tree with the minimum number of operations required.